 A fact: Withnail and I is a cult film beloved by bohemian students.
-A darkly funny jaunt through the misadventures of two shabby London actors as they navigate dreadful weather, pervy uncles, and their drug and alcohol abuse.
+A darkly-funny jaunt through the misadventures of two shabby London actors as they navigate dreadful weather, pervy uncles and their drug and alcohol abuse.

 Or wait.
-Is it—contrary to everything we assumed about the film, its director, and its stars—basically an argument for conservative, traditionalist values?
+Is it – contrary to everything we assumed about the film, its director and its stars – basically an argument for conservative, traditionalist values?

-Robertson—once described by a Scottish tabloid as a "vile vlogger whose racist rants have made him a global internet sensation"—was doing a sort of Slavoj Žižek–style film analysis, but from a far-right perspective, rather than drawing on Marx and Hegel.
+Robertson – once described by a Scottish tabloid as a "vile vlogger whose racist rants have made him a global internet sensation" – was doing a sort of Slavoj Žižek-style film analysis, but from a far-right perspective, rather than drawing on Marx and Hegel.

-In February of last year, a member of Britain's neo-Nazi intellectual cadre was stuck in the glass revolving-door of a high-end west London hotel, surrounded by anti-fascist activists.
-Peter Rushton—a balding, white-haired man with the air of an elderly academic—munched on a shop-bought wrap as he waited for the attending police to unblock the door so he could listen to a series of anti-Semitic speeches.
-Anti-fascists stood around looking at him, knocking on the glass and laughing at the "Nazi in a box."
+In February of last year, a member of Britain's neo-Nazi intellectual cadre was stuck in the glass revolving-door of a high end west London hotel, surrounded by anti-fascist activists.
+Peter Rushton – a balding, white-haired man with the air of an elderly academic – munched on a shop-bought wrap as he waited for the attending police to unblock the door so he could listen to a series of anti-Semitic speeches.
+Anti-fascists stood around looking at him, knocking on the glass and laughing at the "Nazi in a box".

-Some of the most controversial far-right speakers from around the world have addressed forum meetings.
+Some of the most controversial far-right speakers from around the world have addressed Forum meetings.
 Regular speakers include David Irving, the notorious Holocaust denier; veteran British fascist Richard Edmonds of the National Front (NF); and Alex Davies, one of the founders of banned Nazi terror gang National Action (NA).
-Talks in the past have been on topics such as "National Socialism and the Green Movement," "Straightening out the White Man’s thinking," and "Was Jesus a Nazi?"
+Talks in the past have been on topics such as "National Socialism and the Green Movement", "Straightening out the White Man’s thinking" and "Was Jesus a Nazi?"

 Alison Chabloz, a London Forum attendee, is currently going through the courts for a song she allegedly sang about the Holocaust at one of the events.
 She denies any criminal wrongdoing.

 Bedford-Turner has said his involvement in British nationalism began with the National Front in the 1980s.
 In 1992, he stood as an NF candidate in a council election in Twickenham, picking up 40 votes.
 Like many British fascists, he then moved to the BNP.
 Bedford-Turner himself is currently being prosecuted for the speech he gave at the anti-Shomrim protest in Whitehall.
-The Campaign Against Anti-Semitism (CAA) reported Bedford-Turner's speech to the police, but the Crown Prosecution Service (CPS) decided not to prosecute, so the CAA launched a judicial review that forced the CPS to reconsider their decision not to prosecute.
+The Campaign Against Anti-Semitism (CAA) reported Bedford-Turner's speech to the police, but the Crown Prosecution Service (CPS) decided not to prosecute, so the CAA launched a judicial review which forced the CPS to reconsider their decision not to prosecute.